djeremh/editor/README.md

   The element of the textarea.
 The default value is the first `<textarea>`.

-* tools (array or false)
+* toolbar (array or false)

   If set false, the editor will have no toolbar.
+If not set, a default toolbar will be appended.

+* toolbarEl (String or false)

+  If set, the script will load the toolbar in the existing html element

 * status (array or false)

   If set false, the editor will have no statusbar.
+If not set, a default statusbar will be appended.

+* statusbarEl (String or false)

+  If set, the script will load the statusbar in the existing html element

 * actions (object)